 With all of this within a 5 minute walk from your house, you’ll no longer need to venture into town every time you need a food shop or fancy a browse.

 Right on the doorstep of Headingley you’ll find lots of green spaces which many students who live in other areas like Hyde Park may not know about!
 Meanwood Park and The Hollies, Woodhouse Ridge, Beckett Park, West Park Fields, Woodhouse Moor and the smaller Sparrow Park and Dagmar Wood are all close by for you to explore.
-So whether you want somewhere to go jogging, relax with a picnic or book, or to just go for a stroll, you’re never short of choice.
+So whether you want somewhere to go jogging, relax with a picnic or book, make use of the tennis courts, or to just go for a stroll, you’re never short of choice.

 Food and Drink

 Whether you’re vegan, a lover of Asian food, a coffee or ale critic, or need some hangover pub grub, Headingley has you covered with its huge choice of eateries and drinking spots.
-A few of our favourites are: The Cat’s Pyjamas, Ecco Pizzeria, The Original Oak, Head of Steam, Arcadia, Growlers, I Am Doner, Woodies, Vital, Munch, and Jino’s Thai Cafe.
+A few of our favourites are: The Cat’s Pyjamas, De Baga, Ecco Pizzeria, Head of Steam, I Am Doner, Woodies, Vital Cafe, Munch, Sebby’s and Jino’s Thai Cafe.
 Lots of choice for different budgets and tastes!

 Arts and Entertainment